webboty/Dexter-Wiki/End-Effectors.md

 [^](http://www.te.com/usa-en/product-2-179694-2.html)
 [^](https://www.mouser.com/ProductDetail/571-2-179694-2)
 [^](https://www.digikey.com/product-detail/en/te-connectivity-amp-connectors/2-179694-2/A113162-ND/2135564)
-. _A 2 position, 2mm, IDC, AMP CT connector._
+. _A 2 position, 2mm, IDC, AMP CT connector.
+While this is an IDC part, the [crimp head](http://www.te.com/usa-en/product-58372-1.html) cost is insain even without the [crimp handle](http://www.te.com/usa-en/product-58074-1.html) so manually pressing it in with round nose tweezers or just [soldering the wire on](https://youtu.be/Vy5zcLWQZoc?t=26m3s) maybe the practical choice._

 Multiple signals are available from the [Tinyscreen+](End-Effector-Screen) for many different purposes.